gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

 login attempts.
 The event handler will deserialize the event and pick the user data, cluster and if the login attempt failed.

-For these events, the event handler will have to deserialize the JSON to the specific event type and extract the data it needs as shown in the example below.
+For these events, the event handler will have to deserialize the unstructured event `struct` to the specific event type and extract the data it needs as shown in the example below.

 ```go